Overview

 Post tag

-Support for post tag is added in version 1.6.5 and works only for Gutenberg editor.
+Support for post tag is available only for Gutenberg editor.

 To add conditions by post tag, use tags